fastoch/Nest-Full-Course/TUTO.md

 - **Neon** is an open-source alternative to AWS Aurora or Google's Cloud SQL for **Postgres**.
 - **Prisma** is an open-source ORM tool specifically designed for TypeScript and Node.js environments.

-## Setting up the Neon database and Prisma
+## Setting up the Neon database and integrating Prisma into our NestJS project

 - Once we'created a Neon account, we need to set up a project.
 - In this project, a default database will be created from which we must copy two things: